-Gilbert and Irene Plov lived at the Munich Street house until about 1929, when they moved to a much bigger house in an upscale neighborhood.
+Gilbert and Irene Plov lived at the Munich Street house until about 1929, when they moved to a much bigger house–one quite unlike the little boxes he was building–in an upscale neighborhood.
 Things were going well, after all.
 He paid $20,000 for this 1907 house in Jordan Park.

 The timing was unfortunate, being at the point of stock market crash.
 The Great Depression began to tell on his business.
 There are many fewer notices for construction by him in the building journals during the early Depression years.

 In 1930-1931 he joined up with a realtor, Vincent Laguens of Mission Realty, to build some houses near York and 25th—two stories over basement, but with the signature Plov look.
 His ads said he built to order—any style you like, as long as it was Mediterranean Revival.